greasyfork-org/greasyfork/README.md

-[Greasy Fork](https://greasyfork.org) is an online repository of user scripts.
+[Greasy Fork](https://greasyfork.org) is an online repository of user scripts and user styles.

 ## Help